More Cappell-Shaneson spheres are standard: Introduction

 The main results of this paper are given in Section~\ref{CS}.
 Example~\ref{Am}(a) shows that the pairs of diffeomorphism types given by the matrices $A_m$ are independent of $m$.
 Thus, they are all the standard $S^4$, and we recover the results of Akbulut and Aitchison-Rubenstein.
 Example~\ref{Am}(b) then gives a previously unknown result, exhibiting a Cappell-Shaneson matrix not conjugate to any $A_m$ and showing that the resulting homotopy spheres are standard.
 The subsequent theorems then give large classes of Cappell-Shaneson matrices for which the corresponding homotopy spheres must be standard.
-These theorems are presumably not yet optimal, but already seem to indicate that if any exotic Cappell-Shaneson spheres exist, their matrices must have several moderately large entries (Corollary~\ref{entries}).
-While conjugacy classes in $\SL(3,\zed)$ can be understood using algebraic number theory, it seems difficult to relate that technology to specific families of Cappell-Shaneson matrices.
+These theorems are presumably not optimal, but already seem to indicate that if any exotic Cappell-Shaneson spheres exist, their matrices must have several moderately large entries (Corollary~\ref{entries}).
+While conjugacy classes in $\SL(3,\zed)$ can be understood using algebraic number theory (see the appendix of \cite{AR}), it seems difficult to relate that technology to specific families of Cappell-Shaneson matrices.
 We provide no further results about conjugacy classes, although there are presumably infinitely many beyond those of $A_m$ covered by the theorems.
 The difficulty of analyzing conjugacy classes suggests that matrix-level results such as Theorems~\ref{mod d} and \ref{mod a} may be useful even for some matrices that are (nonobviously) conjugate to some $A_m$.
-In any case, the author is still hoping to prove that all Cappell-Shaneson spheres are covered by these or similar results.
+The author conjectures that all Cappell-Shaneson spheres are covered by these or similar consequences of the main theorem.